-We give our handmade items to North County women's and family shelters, fire and flood victims, Camp Pendleton YMCA and hospital, senior centers and youth groups, Fallbrook charities and fundraisers for the food pantry, and REINS.
-Over 3019, and counting, items have been created and given away.
+We give our handmade items to North County men's,women's and family shelters, fire and flood victims, Camp Pendleton YMCA and hospital. senior centers and youth groups, Fallbrook charities and fundraisers for the food pantry,Senior Center, Foundation for Senior Care, Boys and Girls Club,REINS and more.Over 5000, and counting, items have been created and given away.

 For a complete list of the places we are currently donating to click here.

-Yes, as requested .
+Yes, as requested.
 We are open to the needs of the moment and to recommendations of additional charities.
 We have given to the victims of a recent home fire in Fallbrook and gave to Paradise fire victims, to someone living in his car, and more.
 We are here to help others in our own small way.

 We donate new and like new items so it must be clean and in very good condition.
 Yes, if at all possible our expert crocheters and knitters can usually complete an item.